-In line with TMR's standards, Aboriginal or Torres Strait Islander cultural heritage, which may exist within the Impact area, is protected under the Aboriginal Cultural Heritage Act 2003 and the Torres Strait Islander Cultural Heritage Act 2003.
-Under these Acts, a person carrying out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal or Torres Strait Islander cultural heritage ("duty of care").
-This applies whether or not such places are recorded in an official register and whether or not they are located on private land.
+The Aboriginal Cultural Heritage Act 2003 requires that a person carrying out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the cultural heritage duty of care).
+The cultural heritage duty of care applies whether or not the Aboriginal cultural heritage is recorded in an official register and regardless of the land being private or public.